 Disease-controlling and disease-treating are some of the most important parts, especially in organic chicken farming.

-In organic chicken farming diseases are controlled and treated by natural remedies or organic farming standards.
+In organic chicken farming diseases are control and treated by natural remedies or organic farming standards.

 Epsom salts are a good treatment for diarrhea, Chopped garlic in small amounts daily will help prevent parasites and boost the immune system, Aloe vera is best for general health, etc.